Available with Location Referencing license.

 Data edits made to the default version are permanent.
 There are no undo, redo, save, or discard options for edits made to the default version.
-When a service layer is added to the map, you should create a new version to ensure the default version is not accidentally edited.
+When a service layer is added to the map, create a new version to ensure that the default version is not accidentally edited.

 A single feature service can be edited by multiple users across multiple versions.
-Each version can be accessed by multiple users to view and interact with the data, however, if a user is going to edit a version, only that user should access the version while editing.
-When an editor has an edit session open for a version, only that user is able to access the version of the service.
+Each version can be accessed by multiple users to view and interact with the data; however, if a user is going to edit a version, only that user should access the version while editing.
+When an editor has an edit session open for a version, only that user can access the version of the service.

-Feature services with the same version should not be used simultaneously in multiple maps in an ArcGIS Pro project, in multiple instances of ArcGIS Pro, or in both ArcGIS Pro and ArcGIS Event Editor at the same time.
+Do not use feature services with the same version simultaneously in multiple maps in an ArcGIS Pro project, in multiple instances of ArcGIS Pro, or in both ArcGIS Pro and ArcGIS Event Editor at the same time.

-Now that you have created and switched to a new child version of the shared web layer, you are ready to make your edits.
+Once you create and switch to a new child version of the shared web layer, you can begin editing.